 Cape Town - Cederberg.
 On our way out of the city we drive past the beautiful Table Bay area.
 Our destination today is the Cederberg Mountains where we stay at a beautiful campsite surrounded by wine farms.
 Arriving in the afternoon we have the opportunity to sample some of the local wines before spending our first night under canvass.

 Cederberg - Gariep River.
 We depart Cederberg and head through the Namaqualand - famous for its wildflowers that appear every spring.
 We stop briefly in the mining town of Springbok before arriving at the Gariep (Orange) River which forms a natural border between South Africa and Namibia.
 We spend a second night under canvass.

 Overnight: Gariep River | Breakfast, Lunch, Dinner

 Gariep River - Fish River Canyon (Namibia).
-Today we take a half day canoe trip on the Gariep River before an afternoon crossing into Namibia.
+This morning opt to join half day canoe trip on the Gariep River before crossing into Namibia this afternoon.
 We visit the Fish River Canyon - the world's second largest canyon (after the USA's Grand Canyon) before spending the night nearby.

 Overnight: Fish River Canyon | Breakfast, Lunch, Dinner

 Sesriem - Solitaire.
 Entering the desert this morning we get the opportunity to climb the famous Dune 45 - a truly memorable experience.
 Depending on the time of year we aim to get up there for sunrise and watch the amazing changing colors of the dunes.
 Afterwards we further explore the area of Sossusvlei and Deadvlei.